digi-ron/digi-ron/README.md

 2. might help someone else
 3. could look good to a recruiter or HR department

-I am still around on other platforms as much as can be expectedd, take a look at my side pane for anywhere else I am
+I am still around on other platforms as much as can be expected, take a look at my side pane for anywhere else I am

 ## Beer Fund
 If you like anything I've published on here, I have a beer fund.
 Donate, don't, up to you, I mostly added it on a friends recommendation.